There's No Excuse for a Lack of Safety

 Depending on the cause of the burn injury, there are different degrees to a burn, all of which may result in their own complications.
 1st degree – affects the first layer of the skin, the epidermis.
 A first-degree burn can look similar to a severe but painful sunburn.
 The burn will often heal between 3-5 days and requires minimal, if any, hospitalization.
 2nd degree – affects the outer and inner layers of the skin, including the epidermis and dermis.
 The burn will appear bright red or pink, and blisters may become present.
 Second-degree burns can take weeks to heal.
 3rd degree – affects all layers of the skin, the dermis, epidermis, and hypodermis, as well as any underlying tissue or bone.
 Third-degree burns are severe and can take months to heal, leading to permanent scarring and possibly even loss of use of the affected area as a result of nerve damage.
 The degree of the burn is determined by the temperature or toxicity of the burning agent as well as how long the victim was exposed.
 The most common types of burns include: Electrical burns: Electric current causes severe burns and blistering.
 Chemical burns: Also known as caustic burns, these are caused by contact with an irritant like acid or alkaline.
 Scalding burns: Burns that scald the skin, most often either hot water or hot oil.
 Thermal burns: Injuries can include any type of heated objects, such as fire, an explosion, or hot object.
 Scalds are the most common type of burns to children while a fire is the cause of most thermal burns among adults.
 Vehicle and house fires are the most common sources of burn injuries.
 Although not a burn, smoke inhalation during a fire can also lead to thermal damage, poisoning, and pulmonary irritation.
 When a person suffers 2nd or 3rd-degree burns, they may have to undergo skin grafting, which is a painful procedure used to transplant healthy skin onto the severely burned skin so it may heal properly.
 Some burn victims may be at risk of developing infections, suffering from nerve damage, or developing chronic pain.
 If you suffered any of these burn injuries, whether in a car accident, at a restaurant, or in your home, you may be entitled to file an injury claim.
 Negligence is an all too common cause of these types of injuries and no one should have to suffer the consequences of someone else’s careless action.

-How a South FL Burn Injury Attorney Can Help
+How a FL Burn Injury Attorney Can Help

-An experienced South Florida burn injury lawyer understands that burn victims struggle physically and mentally with their injuries.
+An experienced Florida burn injury lawyer understands that burn victims struggle physically and mentally with their injuries.
 When a person’s carelessness causes 1st, 2nd, or 3rd degree burns, they should be held responsible for their actions.
 Whether it was a drunk driver who caused an accident, a manufacturer who sold a product that caused fires, or a careless landlord who failed to fix faulty wiring, a burn injury attorney can help you.
-Serving all of South Florida, including Palm Beach, Broward and Miami-Dade counties with offices in Fort Lauderdale and West Palm Beach, Weinstein Legal can help you navigate through the paperwork and legal requirements of filing a personal injury claim.
+Serving all of South & Central Florida and the Treasure Coast with offices in Orlando, Fort Lauderdale and West Palm Beach, Weinstein Legal can help you navigate through the paperwork and legal requirements of filing a personal injury claim.
 With an experienced personal injury attorney on your side, you can fight for the compensation you need to cover medical expenses, lost wages, and your pain and suffering.

 If you are a burn victim who is unsure of who to contact about your legal rights, contact a burn injury attorney of Weinstein Legal for a free claim review.
 We can answer your questions and concerns regarding your legal rights and if you are entitled to file a claim.